 Glena Temple, Ph.D.

-Viterbo's main campus is located in La Crosse, Wis., with satellite centers in West Allis, Wis., and Des Moines, Iowa
+Viterbo's main campus is located in La Crosse, Wis., with a satellite center in Des Moines, Iowa

 Origin of Name